Explore potential ways to own Skims stock before and during the Skims IPO. Get access to select pre-IPO startups at Equitybee.

 The founders originally named the company “Kimono”, but Kardashian received negative responses to the name, accusing it of being insensitive to Japanese culture.
 She changed the name to Skims in August 2019.

-Skims plans to expand into menswear and open brick-and-mortar stores in the coming years.
+Skims has expanded into menswear and plans to open brick-and-mortar stores in the coming years.

 Will the company make it possible for “every body” to invest in the Skims IPO?
 Or at least its customers?